-Stress scenario analyses have been carried out as part of the ORSA process, including the testing of COVID-19's prolonged impact in the coming years.
-The results have further emphasised the sound financial position of GasanMamo, which during the projected years, remains with an SCR ratio which is substantially higher than the minimums required by the regulatory bodies.
+Stress scenario analyses have been carried out as part of the ORSA process, including the testing the impact of a prolonged recession of the global economy in the coming years.
+The results have further emphasised the sound financial position of GasanMamo, which during the projected years, remains with an SCR ratio which is substantially higher than the minimum required by the regulatory bodies.